facebookresearch/labgraph/extensions/prototypes/labgraph_monitor/README.md

 ## Architecture Overview

-This the birdview architecture of the Labgraph Monitor.
+This is a bird's-eye view of the architecture of Labgraph Monitor.

 <image src="https://i.ibb.co/chtfM5R/lg-Architecture.png" width="500px" alt="labgraph monitor's architecture overview"/>